xjarg/xjarg.github.io/index.md

 ### What hardware do you use?

 I use a [MacBook Pro 13” 2012 non-Retina](http://www.everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i5-2.5-13-mid-2012-unibody-usb3-specs.html) which I got because it’s so much more upgradeable than any other currently available model.
 I have an [iPod touch 5](http://www.apple.com/es/ipod-touch/) which I use to take pictures, shoot video and sketch music.
-I just got my first smartphone, a [Samsung J3](http://www.gsmarena.com/samsung_galaxy_j3_(2016)-7760.php) that has a beautiful AMOLED screen and which I use to stay connected 24/7, something I resisted for years.
+I just got my first smartphone, a [Samsung J3](http://www.gsmarena.com/samsung_galaxy_j3_(2016)-7760.php) that has a beautiful AMOLED screen and Android Lollypop.
+I use it to stay connected 24/7, something I resisted for years.
 For music and sound production I use a [Focusrite Scarlett 2i2](https://us.focusrite.com/usb-audio-interfaces/scarlett-2i2) interface and the [Novation Launchpad Mini](https://global.novationmusic.com/launch/launchpad-mini).
 I love them both.
 When I play live (and I rarely do that anymore) I use a [Line 6 FBV Express MkII](http://line6.com/footcontrollers/fbvexpressmkii.html/) foot MIDI controller.
 I also have a cheap Silvertone Strat-clone-gone-wrong which is enough for me.
 For drawing I use mostly sharpies and a variety of stylographs and pencils, usually on Moleskines, sketchpads or index cards.
 I read on a [Kindle](https://www.amazon.com/Kindle-Ereader-ebook-reader/dp/B007HCCNJU/) and get my e-books exclusively from DRM-free distributors.
 Sometimes I take photos and shot video with a not-so-fancy-but-reliable Fujifilm super-zoom camera.

 ### And what software?